 HOW WE TEACH:

 Founded in 2007 as the Southern Mississippi Youth Entrepreneurship Program (SMYEP), the SEP was developed as a critical response to the lack of existing entrepreneurship training within Mississippi’s K-12 educational system.
-The University of Southern Mississippi, Jones County Junior College, the Area Development Partnership, Harrison County Economic Development Authority, the Economic Development Authority of Jones County, and a small pilot group of four Mississippi public high schools participated in the initial development of the program in Forrest, Harrison, and Jones Counties.
-The SEP has since grown to engage more than 40 high schools across the state and annually trains more than 500 middle school, high school, and community college students and educators in the application of critical business development, personal finance, and economic principles.
+The University of Southern Mississippi, Jones County Junior College, the Area Development Partnership, Harrison County Economic Development Authority, the Economic Development Authority of Jones County, and a pilot group of four Mississippi public high schools participated in the initial development of the program in Forrest, Harrison, and Jones Counties.
+The SEP has since grown to engage more than 40 high schools across the state and to annually train more than 500 high school students and educators in the application of critical business development, personal finance, and economic principles.